 We can light them together, and share stories until the light arrives, until the light arrives.
 We do not have to be alone, lonely in the dark.

-And when one light goes out, how beautiful it is that we pour in our own strength, like a red candle held in one hand lighting another, and say that no matter how overwhelming the darkness, no matter how deep the grief, this star won’t go out ?
+And when one light goes out, how beautiful it is that we pour in our own strength, like a red candle lighting another, and say that no matter how overwhelming the darkness, no matter how deep the grief, this star won’t go out?

 Note : Life has its own ways.
 This was something I wrote on Thursday, a week back, as a general reflection on grief, death and mourning.
 On Friday, however, I received some news.
 Saturday, I went to a funeral.
 And this became too relevant.
 So now, here it is.